sedouard/flocker/docs/using/tutorial/moving-volume-tutorial.rst

       flocker-deploy 172.16.255.250 deployment-node1.yml docker-compose.yml

 #.
-View both the containers running on node1:
+View both the containers running on the first node:

    .. prompt:: bash you@laptop:~$

       vagrant ssh node1 -c 'docker ps'

-.. note:: At this point, you can visit http://172.16.255.250/, where you will see the visit count displayed.
+#.
+Visit http://172.16.255.250/, where you will see the visit count displayed.

+#.
 Visit http://172.16.255.251/, where you will see that the count persists because Flocker routes the traffic from either node named in the deployment file to the one that has the application.

-Migrating a Container to the Second Host
+Migrating a Container to the Second Node
 ========================================

 The diagram below illustrates your current server-side Flocker setup: